nwoeanhinnogaehr/dafxpipe/README.md

   output[:] = input
 ```
 and attach something to the JACK ports, you should hear the audio flowing through. `input` and `output` are NumPy arrays with shape `(num_channels, buffer_size)`.

-That's about it for now.
-You should be able to do some cool stuff if you import something like [librosa](http://librosa.github.io/librosa/effects.html).

 # dependencies